datacarpentry/spreadsheet-ecology-lesson/episodes/04-quality-control.md

 criteria or lowest to highest.
 This makes it easy to scan your data for outliers.

 Conditional formatting should be used with caution, but it can be a great way to flag inconsistent values when entering data.
-!
-You mention the need for caution when using conditional formatting a couple of times--it might be helpful to note why, that is, mention a way that conditional formatting can go wrong.

 > ## Exercise
 > 1. Make sure the Weight_grams column is highlighted.